fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Hey Fredrik.
+Do you have any motivation to start your own startup ?
+Or do you plan on working at companies for the rest of your career ?

 > Hi Fredrik, I have a question, could u compare the differences between getting your first job and second job?

 ### Misc